2022 New York Giants season: Week 7: at Jacksonville Jaguars

 The Giants were trailing 11–10 in the second quarter after losing two offensive linemen.
 Jacksonville was driving and looking to take control of the game, but Travis Etienne, who scored his first career touchdown in the first quarter, fumbled the ball after being hit by Xavier McKinney on the 5-yard line and the Giants recovered.
 After taking the lead with a field goal before halftime, the Jaguars responded to the Giants by scoring a touchdown on their first drive of the second half to take a 17–13 lead.
 The Giants drove the ball in goal-to-go territory but were stopped by the Jaguars defense on 4th down.
 In the 4th quarter, Trevor Lawrence was driving the Jaguars into field goal range, but he too was stopped on 4th down.
-Daniel Jones responded with a 10-play, 79-yard drive which he capped off with a QB sneak touchdown to give the Giants a 20–17 lead.
+Daniel Jones responded with a 10-play, 79-yard drive which he capped off with a quarterback sneak touchdown to give the Giants a 20–17 lead.
 The Giants got the ball back and tried to run the clock out, but Saquon Barkley was ruled out of bounds upon video review following a critical 3rd down play.
 The Giants kicked a field goal to take a 23–17 lead, but gave the ball back to the Jaguars with 1:04 to play.
 Lawrence converted on a 4th down for the Jaguars and was aided by a roughing the passer penalty by his former Clemson teammate Dexter Lawrence, putting them in the red zone.
 Two plays later with 0:07 to play, Lawrence completed a pass to Christian Kirk on the 1-yard line, who was immediately hit by Fabian Moreau.
 Kirk tried to battle for the goal line, but a swarm of Giants collapsed on him and made the tackle as the clock expired, and the Giants won 23–17.

 Daniel Jones orchestrated his fifth game-winning drive of the season and had a career high 107 rushing yards, the first by a Giants quarterback since 1946.
 He was selected as the NFC Offensive Player of the Week for his performance.
 The Giants 6–1 start was their best since 2008 and Brian Daboll's 6–1 record was the best start by a Giants head coach since LeRoy Andrews in 1929.